apache/calcite/doc/HOWTO.md

   `mongodb/target/calcite-mongodb-X.Y.Z-incubating-sources.jar`), check
   that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
-* In each .jar, check that `net-hydromatic-optiq-jdbc.properties` is present and does not contain un-substituted `${...}` variables
+* In each .jar, check that `org-apache-calcite-jdbc.properties` is present and does not contain un-substituted `${...}` variables
 * Check PGP, per https://httpd.apache.org/dev/verification.html